minimul/to_qbxml/README.md

 ### Examples:
 See the [specs](https://github.com/minimul/to_qbxml/blob/master/spec/lib/to_qbxml/to_qbxml_spec.rb) for more examples

+### What about encoding?

+This library is hard coded for US-ASCII because that is what is accepted by the QBSDK.
+Fool around with UTF-8 at your own peril.

 ### What about validation?
 This library provides no validation or schema validation.
 In my experience, it is best to use the [OCR docs](http://developer-static.intuit.com/qbsdk-current/common/newosr/index.html) and the [QBXML validator and SDKTest utilities](https://developer.intuit.com/docs/0250_qb/0010_get_oriented/0060_sdk_components) that come bundled with the standard QBSDK installation.
 These tools are only available on Windows but if you are wanting to do any serious integration with QuickBooks Desktop then you better have a Windows machine or VM handy.